-1. Resolving Spatial Ambiguities.
+(i) Resolving Spatial Ambiguities.
 Inherent ambiguities in image-to-image alignment occur, for example, when there is insufficient common appearance information across images.
-This can occur when there is not enough spatial information in the scene, e.g., in the case of the small ball against a uniform background in Fig. 1 or in the example shown in Fig. 6.
+This can occur when there is not enough spatial information in the scene, such as in the case of the small ball against a uniform background in Fig. 1, or in the example shown in Fig. 6.
 Fig. 6 shows a comparison of image-to-image and sequence-to-sequence alignment for the input sequences of Fig. 5 (the flag blowing in the wind sequences).
 Image-to-image alignment performs poorly in this case, even when applied to temporally corresponding frames, as there is not enough spatial information in many of the individual frames.
-Since, in this example, the detected temporal misalignment (using sequence-to-sequence alignment) was 31.43 \approx 31.5, we matched odd fields from one camera with even fields from the second camera to provide the best possible temporal correspondence for image-to-image alignment.
-Only 55 percent of the corresponding frames converged to accurate spatial alignment.
-The other 45 percent suffered from noticeable spatial misalignment.
-A few representative frames (out of the 45 percent misaligned pairs) are shown in Fig. 6a.
-These pairs of frames (as well as all other pairs) were well aligned by sequence-to-sequence alignment (Fig. 6b).
+Since in this example the detected temporal misalignment (using sequence-to-sequence alignment) was $31.43 \approx 31.5$ , we matched odd fields from one camera with even fields from the second camera to provide the best possible temporal correspondence for image-to-image alignment.
+Only 55% the of corresponding frames converged to accurate spatial alignment.
+The other 45% suffered from noticeable spatial misalignment.
+A